JetBrains/kotlin-web-site/docs/topics/mpp/multiplatform-library.md

 Now when you have `actual` implementations of the `Base64Factory` object for all platforms, it's time to test your multiplatform library.

-To save time on testing, don't test each platform separately – write common tests that will be executed on each platform.
+To save time on testing, don't test each platform separately – write common tests that will be executed on all platforms.

+### Prerequisites

 Before writing tests, add the `encodeToString` method with the default implementation to the `Base64Encoder` interface, which is defined in `commonMain/kotlin/org/jetbrains/base64/Base64.kt`.
 This implementation converts byte arrays to strings, which are much easier to test.